jakmeier/bouncy-feet/doc/auth.md

 This is for direct access from JS code in the BouncyFeet app to the PeerTube API, for example to upload a video.

 Login:
-Use a JWT as described in [BouncyFeet JWT in the frontend](#bouncyfeet-jwt-in-the-frontend) and send it to the token-exchange endpoint from the OpendID connect plugin.
+The frontend makes a call to the backend API route `/peertube/token`.
+The backend uses a JWT access token from the already-logged-in user and sends it to the token-exchange endpoint from the OpendID connect plugin on the PeerTube instance.
 This yields a token usable on PeerTube's API.

 Authorization:
 Keycloak puts the PeerTube token exchange endpoint in the JWT audience.